KevinAst/feature-u/docs/enablement.md

 # Feature Enablement

-Each feature has a `Feature.enabled` boolean property that determines whether it is enabled or not.
+Each feature has a `Feature.enabled` boolean property that determines whether it is enabled or not (see
+{{book.guide.detail_builtInAspects}}).
 This indicator is typically based on a dynamic expression.

 This allows packaged code to be dynamically enabled/disabled at run-time, and is useful in a number of different situations.
 For